decentraland/snapshots-fetcher/etc/snapshots-fetcher.api.md

 import { IFetchComponent } from '@well-known-components/http-server';

 // Warning: (ae-forgotten-export) The symbol "SnapshotsFetcherComponents" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "EntityHash" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "Server" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "EntityDeployment" needs to be exported by the entry point index.d.ts
+//
+// @public
+export function downloadEntityAndContentFiles(components: Pick<SnapshotsFetcherComponents, 'fetcher'>, entityId: EntityHash, presentInServers: string[], serverMapLRU: Map<Server, number>, targetFolder: string): Promise<EntityDeployment>;

 // Warning: (ae-forgotten-export) The symbol "RemoteEntityDeployment" needs to be exported by the entry point index.d.ts
 //
 // @public